Parable of the Renegades

 To keep herself and her sister financially stable, Rio sold off the rest of the house's valuables that the thief didn't take away, leaving only the basic needs behind.

 As her knowledge continued to grow at an astounding rate, Rio researched for a way to earn a lot of money as quickly as possible.
 After all, the money earned from selling the rest of her valuables wasn't going to last forever.
-She and her sister were far too young to work high-paying jobs, so she needed one where she can keep her age a secret.
+She and her sister were far too young to work high-paying jobs, so she needed one where her age could be kept a secret.

 Her research eventually led her to one of her history books with a depiction of how there were people who were paid handsomely to kill others.
 As long as at least two people were still alive, someone could want someone else dead.
 That was the world back then and also the world today.